Overview

 Core Principle

-• Laden nucleon = iron core with excess planetrons/orbitrons (more than needed for a single-nucleon system) \(\rightarrow\) excess planetrons balance the charge, appears neutral \(\rightarrow\) experimenters label this a "neutron"
+valence architecture balances core chirality) - Laden nucleon = iron core with excess planetrons/orbitrons (more than needed for a single-nucleon system) \(\rightarrow\) excess planetrons mask the core's chirality bias, appears neutral \(\rightarrow\) experimenters label this a "neutron"

 Inside the Nucleus: All Nucleons Are Identical